bobbimanners/Foenixcorn/README.md

 - Up to 16KB of Foenixcorn MOS to physical blocks $16, $17.
 - Acorn language ROM to physical blocks $14, $15.
 - 'Persistent code block' to physical block $08.
+- Host code shouldn't need to be relocated.
+Be sure to keep it away from block $05, which is where the persistent code block gets loaded.

 ### Scaffolding